visdom-project/educational_pilot/README.md

     (Exiting with ctrl + d will kill the process.)

-## Option 2.B: Deploying the visualization service locally
+## Option B: Deploying the visualization service locally

 - This option is fit for anyone planning on contributing to visualization code.